 2. Understand Who Your Customers Are

 For enhancing customer experience, you need to know who your customers are and what they like.
 You can’t blindly implement strategies one by one.
 You need to put in enough market research to find out who they are and identify the buying behaviors and trends.
+An efficient market research platform will help you reach the right customers.
 Creating customer personas can also help.
 You give each persona a name and a personality.
 Like, Anna in 30 years; she likes technology whereas Alex is 32 years and needs to follow instructions on a web page.
 By doing this, your customer support team can easily identify who they are and understand them better.
 It is an important step towards becoming truly customer-centric.

 Think about how often do you conduct customer feedback surveys?
 If not often enough, it’s high time that you invest some thought in collecting customer thoughts and catering your services accordingly.